localstack-samples/lambda-appconfig-apigwv2/README.md

 Lambda+AppConfig integration is easy to use.
 Amazon provides Lambda Layers to implement the integration!
 With AppConfig, you can store application configuration such as feature flags.
 This integration makes it simple to retrieve application configuration in your Lambdas.
-Checkout the AWS documention here [AWS Lambda AppConfig docs](https://docs.aws.amazon.com/appconfig/latest/userguide/appconfig-integration-lambda-extensions.html).
+Checkout the AWS documentation here [AWS Lambda AppConfig docs](https://docs.aws.amazon.com/appconfig/latest/userguide/appconfig-integration-lambda-extensions.html).

 # Overview
 - IaC in AWS CDK